Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### How does an organization know that a product built using Scrum is successful?

 - [ ] By the Product Owner and stakeholders accepting the Increment at the Sprint Review.
-- [x] By relesing frequently, and measuring the value customers/users experience.
+- [x] By releasing frequently, and measuring the value customers/users experience.
-- [ ] By measuring the actual time spent on develpomnet versus the time estimated for develpoment.
+- [ ] By measuring the actual time spent on development versus the time estimated for development.
-- [ ] By measuring the velocity has increased since the last realese.
+- [ ] By measuring the velocity has increased since the last release.

 **[⬆ Back to Top](#table-of-contents)**